 After your cat has had time to groom and maybe catch a nap, take the brush and go over the coat once more.
-If you notice anymore knots, brush them out or trim them.
+If you notice any more knots, brush them out or trim them.
 Once you know you got them all, take a big “sigh” of relief and kick yourself for letting your cat’s hair get so bad!
-I am joking, yes, but in all seriousness, you need to keep up with grooming.
-Knots should never get so bad that they can’t be cut.
+I am joking, but in all seriousness, you need to keep up with grooming.
+Knots should never get so bad that they have to be cut out.
 If another cat is causing them, consider getting more toys or scratching areas so your other cat is stimulated more.

 If you can not bathe and trim your cat yourself, take it to a groomer.
-Once the fur is in order, managing it will be easier.
+Once the fur is in order managing it will be easier.
 You will want to brush the fur our completely at least 3 times a week.
-I give my cats (which are short hair) a bath 2-3 times a year.
-For long hair cats, consider doing baths every 2-3 months.
+I give my cats (which have short hair) a bath 3 or 4 times a year.
+For long hair cats, consider doing baths every 2 to 3 months.
 They may hate the initial bath but after it is over, trust me, 95% of cats appreciate it.
 I have experience with bathing cats of both sexes, all temperaments, and ages.
 If you need help, please do not hesitate to ask me anything in the comment section below.
 Also, if I did not cover anything, let me know!
 And yes, most of these cats I have bathed had all claws intact.
+All but one!

 As mentioned above…

-- Prevention is key for avoiding knots and mangles.
+- Prevention is key to avoiding knots and mangles